 - Trips to facilities that require a Tour Plan, such as military bases, state parks, etc.

-- When units have pre-registered to attend a Heart of America Council or district event (Camporees, Summer Camp, Day Camp, Webelos Camp, etc.) a Tour Plan is not required.
+- When units have pre-registered to attend a Heart of America Council or District event (Camporees, Summer Camp, Day Camp, Webelos Camp, etc.) a Tour Plan is not required.

-How to File Your Tour Plan
+How to File Your Tour and Activity Plan

 Tours and Expeditions (#33737), Guide to Safe Scouting (available online from our website) are excellent publications at the BSA, which explain the approved methods for planning and conducting safe Scouting activities.